vortexntnu/vortex-vkf/vortex-filtering/include/vortex_filtering/filters/README.md

 #### Parameters
 The parameters of the step() function are mainly the same as those of the PDAF.
 However, two parameters are added:
-* Survival estimate: This is the survival estimate of the previous state estimate (corresponding to x_estimate).
+* Existence Probability: This is the survival estimate of the previous state estimate (corresponding to x_estimate).
 It describes the target existence, which we also want to estimate for the current state.
 * Probability of survival: This is a general hyperparameter that defines how likely a target is to survive.
 This parameter shouldn't be confused with the probability of detection.
 If no measurement is considered to correspond to the target, we consider the dynamic model.
 The track still *survives*.
 If a target *dies*, it can't come back, and the track will be deleted.

 #### Returns